Boise State vs. San Jose State Predictions, College Basketball BetMGM Promo Codes, & Picks - January 5

 Boise State Performance Insights

 - The Broncos have a +133 scoring differential, topping opponents by 10.2 points per game.
-They're putting up 75.8 points per game to rank 168th in college basketball and are allowing 65.6 per contest to rank 65th in college basketball.
+They're putting up 75.8 points per game to rank 168th in college basketball and are giving up 65.6 per contest to rank 65th in college basketball.

-- Boise State prevails in the rebound battle by an average of 6.8 boards.
-It is grabbing 37.2 rebounds per game (153rd in college basketball) compared to its opponents' 30.4 per outing.
+- The 37.2 rebounds per game Boise State averages rank 153rd in college basketball, and are 6.8 more than the 30.4 its opponents collect per contest.

-- Boise State has committed 11.1 turnovers per game (119th in college basketball play) while forcing 11.8 (201st in college basketball).
+- Boise State and its opponents have been relatively even in the turnover battle.
+The Broncos commit 11.1 per game (120th in college basketball) and force 11.8 (201st in college basketball play).

 San Jose State Performance Insights

-- The Spartans outscore opponents by 4.1 points per game (posting 75.5 points per game, 173rd in college basketball, and giving up 71.4 per contest, 182nd in college basketball) and have a +58 scoring differential.
+- The Spartans are outscoring opponents by 4.1 points per game, with a +58 scoring differential overall.
+They put up 75.5 points per game (173rd in college basketball) and give up 71.4 per outing (182nd in college basketball).

-- San Jose State ranks 298th in the country at 33.9 rebounds per game.
-That's 1.5 fewer than the 35.4 its opponents average.
+- San Jose State pulls down 33.9 rebounds per game (297th in college basketball) while allowing 35.4 per contest to opponents.
+It is outrebounded by 1.5 boards per game.

-- San Jose State makes 2.6 more threes per game than the opposition, 9.1 (59th in college basketball) compared to its opponents' 6.5.
+- San Jose State connects on 2.6 more threes per game than the opposition, 9.1 (59th in college basketball) compared to its opponents' 6.5.

-- San Jose State and its opponents have been relatively even in the turnover battle.
-The Spartans commit 10.4 per game (62nd in college basketball) and force 11.1 (255th in college basketball).
+- San Jose State has committed 10.4 turnovers per game (61st in college basketball) while forcing 11.1 (256th in college basketball).

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.